Medical Properties Trust Inc (MPW) vs. Its Peers: A Comparison - News Heater

 MPW) stock’s latest price update

-Medical Properties Trust Inc (NYSE: MPW)’s stock price has gone rise by 1.45 in comparison to its previous close of 4.91, however, the company has experienced a 1.24% increase in its stock price over the last five trading days.
-Invezz reported 2024-01-02 that Medical Properties Trust (NYSE: MPW) stock price had a difficult performance in 2023 as the company faced numerous headwinds.
-The stock plunged to 3.93 in November down from $12.4 in February.
+Medical Properties Trust Inc (NYSE: MPW)’s stock price has dropped by -29.00 in relation to previous closing price of 5.00.
+Nevertheless, the company has seen a loss of -30.12% in its stock price over the last five trading days.
+Seeking Alpha reported 2024-01-07 that Medical Properties Trust has plummeted in value due to concerns about its struggling tenants, most notably Steward.
+MPW is taking bold steps to recover uncollected rents and outstanding loan obligations from Steward.
+If Steward successfully secures strategic investors or raises adequate funds from asset sales, the issue will be resolved, allowing MPW to continue receiving full rental payments.

 MPW’s Market Performance

-Medical Properties Trust Inc (MPW) has seen a 1.24% rise in stock performance for the week, with a 2.71% gain in the past month and a -4.76% plunge in the past quarter.
-The volatility ratio for the week is 3.50%, and the volatility levels for the past 30 days are at 5.89% for MPW.
-The simple moving average for the last 20 days is 0.43% for MPW’s stock, with a simple moving average of -30.34% for the last 200 days.
+Medical Properties Trust Inc (MPW) has experienced a -30.12% fall in stock performance for the past week, with a -30.66% drop in the past month, and a -33.02% drop in the past quarter.
+The volatility ratio for the week is 7.27%, and the volatility levels for the past 30 days are at 6.34% for MPW.
+The simple moving average for the past 20 days is -27.90% for MPW’s stock, with a -50.05% simple moving average for the past 200 days.

-Volatility was left at 5.89%, however, over the last 30 days, the volatility rate increased by 3.50%, as shares sank -4.80% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.90% upper at present.
+Volatility was left at 6.34%, however, over the last 30 days, the volatility rate increased by 7.27%, as shares sank -23.16% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -24.47% lower at present.

-During the last 5 trading sessions, MPW rose by +0.81%, which changed the moving average for the period of 200-days by -38.08% in comparison to the 20-day moving average, which settled at $4.95.
-In addition, Medical Properties Trust Inc saw 1.45% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, MPW fell by -30.12%, which changed the moving average for the period of 200-days by -55.01% in comparison to the 20-day moving average, which settled at $4.87.
+In addition, Medical Properties Trust Inc saw -27.70% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for MPW